 Parenting plans that work for your family

-The parenting plan is the schedule you and the other parent follow to give each of you substantial quality time with your children.
-During your divorce or child custody hearing, the judge issues an order establishing the details of your arrangement.
-You have the option of presenting a negotiated settlement to the court or letting the judge decide if you are not able to reach an agreement with the other parent.
-The term “visitation” is becoming a disfavored concept in California family law.
-Visitation is now often referred to as “custodial time” or the parenting plan.
+The parenting plan is the schedule you and the other parent follow and that gives each of you substantial quality time with your children.
+During your dissolution or child-custody hearing, the judge issues an order establishing the details of your arrangement.
+You have the option of presenting a negotiated settlement to the court or letting the judge decide if you cannot reach an agreement with the other parent.
+“Visitation” is becoming a disfavored concept in California family law and is, now, often referred to as “custodial time” or the parenting plan.

-Silverman & Silverman, Attorneys at Law was established in 1993 with the exclusive focus of resolving family law issues.
-Our lawyers' 40 years of combined experience, coupled with attorney Alan Silverman's 15 years of psychology experience, give you the support you need to make essential child custody and child visitation decisions.
+Silverman & Silverman, Attorneys at Law, was established in 1993 and focuses on resolving family-law issues.
+Our lawyers’ 40+ years of combined experience, coupled with attorney Alan R. Silverman’s 15 years of psychology experience, give you the support you need to make essential child-custody and child-visitation decisions.

 What the court considers

-Gender is not a factor in the court's child custody and visitation decisions.
-The principal focus of the court is what is in the children's best interests.
-The mother's and the father's rights are also considered.
-Each family is as different as the parenting plans that fit their individual needs.
-However, California guidelines establish standards upon which the court makes its decisions.
+Gender is not a factor in the court’s child custody and visitation decisions.
+The principal focus of the court is what is in the children’s best interests, including considering each parent’s (regardless of gender) rights.
+Each family is as different so parenting plans differ to fit each family’s needs.
+California guidelines establish standards upon which the court makes its decisions.

 Your visitation plan should address these primary matters: